fbpx

 Internet Banner - Man sitting in an office smiling at his laptop

 Are you curious about the various types of internet connection available in Australia?
 There’s a range of technologies that power our online experiences.
 In Savvy’s helpful guide, we'll delve into the different types of connection on offer around the country today.
-Whether you're looking to understand the fundamental differences between the NBN, home wireless, mobile broadband and ADSL or you're exploring options for your home or business, find out all you need to know with us here!
+Whether you're looking to understand the fundamental differences between the NBN, home wireless, mobile broadband and ADSL or you're exploring options for your home, find out all you need to know with us here!

 What types of internet connection are available in Australia?